The ultimate guide to protection for a MacBook Pro [or any other Mac]

-What springs to mind when you think about protection for a MacBook Pro?
+What springs to mind when you think about protection for a MacBook Pro, Air, or any other Mac?
 It varies from user to user: some only think about physical device protection, while others focus on keeping malicious threats at bay.
 Both are important, and that's why we've put together this ultimate guide on how to care for your device.
 We'll cover physical MacBook protection, privacy security, and data protection.

 So, let's jump straight in and get started with our Mac protection tips.